 Retail and servicing

-Whether you need parts, have something serious that needs fixing or you simply have to make that impulse buy there are lots of bike shops dotted around so you shouldn’t have to travel too far.
-You’ll get some great local advice and some have signed up to offer Repair Station facilities.
+Whether you need parts, have something that needs fixing or want to make that impulse buy, there are lots of bike shops dotted around so you don't have to travel far.
+You’ll get great local advice and some have signed up to offer Repair Station facilities.

 Provide local knowledge for the best routes and trails.
 Maybe you’d like to improve your bike handling or maintenance skills?
 The Cycling holidays page has more information too.